 Interestingly, we don’t need to completely paint our craft room walls in a certain color to achieve these creativity and energy boosts.According to Psychology Today, we can use the colors sparingly as accents and complement them with a neutral white to achieve a more balanced state of mind.

 In fact, it might not even be necessary to paint your craft room wall at all.
 Everyday tools like the sketch paper you use, your sewing machine or your scissors could also be red or blue.
 You are confronted with these tools for a considerable amount of time in each craft session, so it’s only obvious that they will influence your mood.
+Even storage, such as custom pegboards, can be decorated to make a colorful statement.

 Which color should you use in your craft room?